lirantal/awesome-nodejs-security/README.md

 ## Hacking Playground
  - [OWASP NodeGoat](https://github.com/OWASP/NodeGoat) - The OWASP NodeGoat project provides an environment to learn how OWASP Top 10 security risks apply to web applications developed using Node.js and how to effectively address them.
  - [OWASP Juice Shop](https://github.com/bkimminich/juice-shop) - The OWASP Juice Shop is an intentionally insecure webapp for security trainings written entirely in Javascript which encompasses the entire OWASP Top Ten and other severe security flaws.
+ - [DomGoat](https://domgo.at/cxss/intro) - Client XSS happens when untrusted data from sources ends up in sinks.
+Information and excercises on different sources, different sinks and example of XSS occuring due to them in the menu on the left-hand side.

 ## Articles
  - [A Roadmap for Node.js Security](https://nodesecroadmap.fyi/)